sebastianmenze/Marine-mammal-observation-logging-and-GPS-tracking-GUI/README.md

 # Marine mammal observation logging and GPS tracking with python

 This python code to generates a PyQt5 GUI for marine mammal observation logging and GPS tracking.
 It was developed for visual surveys of marine mammal abundance using a windows touchscreen PC or tablet.
 But it can also be used with out a touchpad.
+Wntries can be corrcetd or removed during the logging.

 ![](mmgui1.JPG)